Analysis

 Prioritization

 Customers set requirement priorities based on the contribution towards business objectives.
-Priorities are especially important for non-functional requirements, since conflicts between quality attributes are a fact of life.
+Priorities are especially important for quality attribute requirements, since conflicts between quality attributes are a fact of life.
 You need to define which quality attributes are most important for the system, so that developers can make proper trade-offs.
 Priorities may be different for different parts of the system.

 Make sure to cover all stakeholders when setting priorities.
 It’s easy to forget about support staff, for example.
 Achieving consensus among all stakeholders may be challenging.
 Define a set of criteria upfront for judging whether one requirement has higher priority than another.
 Examples of such criteria are business value, technical risk, cost, time to market, and contractual commitments.
 In case of conflicts, favored user classes get preference.